bitaemi/rxjs-reactive-patterns/README.md

 `git checkout -b observable-data-services`

-Running `yarn` doesn't propely install the required modules;

 `npm i`, sometimes it fails on some modules, due to compatibilities issues,

- you have to run again `npm i` or run separatly, globaly some failing modules
+ you have to run again `npm i` or run separatly, globally some failing modules

+ - better run `yarn` for installing `node_modules`

 run: `npm install rxjs@6 rxjs-compat@6 promise-polyfill` to fix rxjs compatibilities issues

-`npm run rest-api` to start the rest server
+`npm run rest-api` from package.json's directory, to start the rest server

 `npm start` to serve the app